chiarazappala/webpage/content/authors/admin/_index.md

 ## About Me

-I am a Postdoctoral Fellow at the Copenhagen Center for Social Data Science.
-My research focuses on inequality and success in complex social systems, from sports to academic publishing, with a particular interest in gender disparities.
+I am a Postdoctoral Fellow at the Copenhagen Center for Social Data Science (SODAS), where I study success and inequalities within complex social systems.
+By analyzing data from domains like professional sports and academic publishing, I work to uncover why some people thrive while others face systemic barriers, with a particular focus on the role of gender.
+When I am not at SODAS, you can usually find me strolling through the parks in Copenhagen with my dog!
+I am also a huge sports fan, actively following Italian football, fencing, and tennis.